TarekRaafat/skalex/docs/documentation.md

 Replays log entries to rebuild the collection's state at the given point in time.
 With `{ _id }`, restores only a single document.

+Archived documents are rehydrated exactly: `createdAt`, `updatedAt`, `_version`, `_expiresAt`, and `_vector` come back as they were at the target timestamp.
+The restore path bypasses the mutation pipeline (plugins, events, validation, FIFO cap, changelog-of-restore) because archived state was already valid when captured.

 Restored state is automatically persisted to disk after both single-document and full-collection restore paths.

 **Returns:** `Promise<void>`